Dwight Yoakam: Acting

 Yoakam holds several acting roles in both film and television.
 One of his first was a recurring role in the 1991 CBS crime drama P.S.
 I Luv U. He also had a role in the 1993 movie Red Rock West.
+In 1994, Yoakam portrayed rancher Mac Brazel in the made-for-TV movie Roswell.
 In 1996, actor-director Billy Bob Thornton cast Yoakam as the character Doyle Hargraves in the film Sling Blade.
 Yoakam had been recommended the role by his manager, and told the website Country Daily in 2016 that Sling Blade was the first role in his acting career which he thought would have a lasting impact.
 Yoakam and the rest of the film's cast were nominated in 1997 for a Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.
 He appeared in the 1998 Richard Linklater film The Newton Boys, and wrote most of the songs for his album A Long Way Home at this film's shooting locations throughout Austin, Texas.
 In 1999, Yoakam and Sheryl Crow appeared in the thriller The Minus Man.

 A year later he co-wrote, directed, and starred in a Western film titled South of Heaven, West of Hell.
 He also composed a soundtrack of the same name.
 The movie was a financial failure, leading to many of its crew members filing claims against Yoakam in small claims court.
 In addition, Yoakam fired Pete Anderson from his touring band in 2002 as a means of recouping the finances lost by this movie.
 Zac Johnson of AllMusic criticized the soundtrack for including snippets of film dialogue between tracks, although he praised the individual songs and their inclusion of collaborators such as Bekka Bramlett, Mick Jagger, and Billy Gibbons.

 In 2002, Yoakam had a role in the David Fincher movie Panic Room.
 Before the movie's release, he told the Associated Press that he did not consider acting significantly different from recording music because both roles were "fragmented" and required "repetition of performance".
 Between 2005 and 2006, he also appeared in the movies Bandidas, The Three Burials of Melquiades Estrada, and Wedding Crashers.
+In 2008, he appeared in Four Christmases as Pastor Phil.
 In 2014, Yoakam had a recurring role in season two of the CBS science fiction series Under the Dome.
 He also reunited with Thornton for season one of the Amazon Prime Video original series Goliath.